vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 cosine similarity between the query and the document in this shared embedding vector space as our relevancy measure.
-The vector embedding model, `sentence-transformers/all-MiniLM-L6-v2`, is trained on a large number of sentence length texts.
+The vector embedding model, `sentence-transformers/all-MiniLM-L6-v2`, is trained on a large number of sentence-length texts.

 Semantic similarity search over dense representations can be accelerated using Vespa‘s support for approximate nearest neighbor search, making it usable for